Xciyang/spiking/USAGE_EN.md

 `Input Chormo` Enter the Chormo browser executable file.

+`Input Chormo` Enter the Chormo browser executable file.

+`Input Login or Not` Enter whether you want to log in.

 Then the crawl will start automatically.

 When everything is done you can retry the failed link request.